grnet/kamaki/docs/developers/logging.rst

 Logging
 =======

-Kamaki uses the standard python logger package to log some of its functionality.
+Kamaki uses the standard Python logger package to log some of its functionality.

 All kamaki loggers are named or prefixed after the package they log, e.g.